 Ideally, involve as many people as possible in the testing process.
 You may be inclined to speed through this step or skip it altogether but DON’T.

-Initial rollout can ‘make or break’ the launch of a new system.
+Initial rollout can make or break the launch of a new system.

-5. Program Launch – ‘Go Live’
+5. Program Launch – Going Live

 6. Program Review

-Technology shouldn’t be a barrier – it should be the catalyst to greater things.
+it should be the catalyst to greater things.

 We are able to deliver our unique content, motivational challenges, education and personalized programs without the cost of custom development.
 We can contract a client and have their tailored portal live within hours.
 I also have the support of the enthusiastic CoreHealth team whenever I need them.
 I am very pleased.